MILES: 18 CUMULATIVE MILES: 33

 Here are a few more shots along the way:

-You can do the Camino in many different ways – walking, bike, horse and here the guy is walking with a cart rather than a backpack.
+You can do the Camino in many different ways – walking, bike, horse and here this guy is walking with a cart rather than a backpack.

 After about 7 hours, we were home.
 Here are few shots of our hostel: